porcinus/FreeplayInfo2Overlay/README.md

 - 0.1d : Code cleanup, can show ip address instead of link speed using -ip, background no more flat.
 - 0.1e : Allow user not to use resistor divider for battery monitoring.
 - 0.1f : Battery monitoring rework to allow retry on failure, arguments combination rework as well, RGB-HSL implement.
-- 0.1g : Battery percentage prediction (testing stage).
+- 0.1g : Battery percentage prediction.
 - 0.1h : Time display can be disable using -notime, freeplayfbcp.cfg can be set using -freeplaycfg to get width of the TFT screen.
 Battery, CPU and WiFi text replaced by icons.

-png2fb16 (deprecated):
+png2fb16 (deprecated, will be deleted in the future):
 - 0.1a : Initial release.
 - 0.1b : Bugfix.